(Updated Nov 2015)

 When I returned to New Zealand after 18 years of living overseas, I could not understand why, in a country famous for its sheep, there weren’t more New Zealand yarns on offer.
 I’d go into a yarn store, and find… Australian wool.
-Or wool from an undisclosed origin, imported from manufacturers in the UK, Italy or the US.
+Or wool from an undisclosed origin, imported from manufacturers in the UK, Italy, the US and elsewhere.

 Each of these little businesses are family run affairs, employing maybe a few others, all pulling together to create their marvellous products.
 It amazes me how these people have survived despite our small population.
 I guess it really is a labour of love.